James III of Scotland: Foreign schemes and alliance with England

-In October 1474, James III concluded a truce with Edward IV of England which was to last for forty-five years, and was to be accompanied by a marriage alliance between James's heir, the infant Duke of Rothesay, and Edward's daughter, Cecily of York, when both of them reached marriageable age.
-The prospective bride's dowry was 20,000 marks sterling, which would be paid in advance in annual installments of 2,000 marks over a period of seventeen years.
+In October 1474, James III concluded a truce with Edward IV of England which was intended to (but did not) last for forty-five years, and was to be accompanied by a marriage alliance between James's heir, the infant Duke of Rothesay, and Edward's daughter, Cecily of York, when both of them reached marriageable age.
+The prospective bride's dowry was 20,000 marks sterling, which would be paid in advance in annual instalment of 2,000 marks over a period of seventeen years.
 On 20 February 1472, Parliament brought the negotiations, which had begun with the Treaty of Copenhagen, to an end by annexing and uniting the earldom of Orkney and the lordship of Shetland to the Scottish Crown.
-In theory, Christian I of Denmark or his successors could still redeem the islands by paying the balance of Queen Margaret’s dowry; but in practice, with Christian’s continuing financial difficulties and the strong control the Scottish Crown exercised over Orkney and Shetland, this was highly unlikely.
+In theory, Christian I of Denmark or his successors could still redeem the islands by paying the balance of Queen Margaret's dowry; but in practice, with Christian's continuing financial difficulties and the strong control the Scottish Crown exercised over Orkney and Shetland, this was highly unlikely.
 This Anglo-Scottish treaty, the first alliance between the two kingdoms in the fifteenth century, preserved the peace between Scotland and England and provided James III with a substantial financial gain.
-By 1479, he had amassed 8,000 marks in English dowry payments - roughly the equivalent of his annual income from regular sources.
+By 1479, he had amassed 8,000 marks in English dowry payments – roughly the equivalent of his annual income from regular sources.
 James would continue to press for English alliances for the rest of his reign, although he also sought a marriage alliance with Mary of Burgundy for his brother Albany in 1477, and renewed the Franco-Scottish alliance with Charles VIII of France in 1484.
-However, the peace policy was unpopular in Scotland, and went against the traditional enmity between the two kingdoms.
-Opposition was particularly associated with Albany, and was one of the causes of his estrangement from the king and James's unpopularity by 1479.
+However, the peace policy was unpopular in Scotland and went against the traditional enmity between the two kingdoms.
+Opposition was particularly associated with Albany and was one of the causes of his estrangement from the king and James's unpopularity by 1479.